 Here's my advice (and you can start as young as six months).
 We also used this method for our own son.

 Some parents leave the light on, but a nightlight should suffice.
 You might play music but you don't want to keep going back in the room to replay it!
 So I always recommend a white noise machine that will play continuously throughout the night.
-(We use a child-safe fan.)
+(We used a child-safe fan.)

 It is also OK if a child is not tired and wants to play in their room rather than go right to sleep, (and let them pass out on the floor if necessary).
 Although it takes some getting used to by the parents!
-And it presents its own issues, but is better than a crying, hysterical child!
+And it presents its own issues, but is better than a crying, hysterical toddler!